minio/m3/README.md

 make m3
 ```

-- Build `m3` local docker image and push it to your k8s
+- Build `m3` local docker image and push it to your local kubernetes

 ```
 make k8sdev